awsdocs/amazon-redshift-management-guide/doc_source/rs-tutorial-using-snapshot-restore-resize-operations.md

 +  Your access key and secret access key\.
 If you do not know these, you can create new ones\.
 For more information, go to [ Administering Access Keys for IAM Users](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html) in *IAM User Guide*\.

 +  At least `LIST` and `GET` permissions to Amazon S3 resources\.
 You can grant your IAM user these permissions by attaching the `AmazonS3ReadOnlyAccess` managed policy to your IAM user or to the group to which your IAM user belongs\.
-For more information about attaching policies, go to [Working with Managed Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-using.html) in *IAM User Guide*\.
+For more information about attaching policies, go to [Managing IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html) in the *IAM User Guide*\.
 **Note**
 Without proper permissions to Amazon S3, you receive the following error message when running the COPY command: `S3ServiceException: Access Denied`\.